Medical expert of the article

 Endocrine causes of anorexia

-Endocrine disorders in anorexia nervosa.
-The presence of amenorrhea was one of the diagnostic criteria for anorexia nervosa.
-It is violations of menstrual function often cause patients to first seek medical attention.
-The question of the primary or secondary nature of these changes is widely discussed.
-The most common point of view, according to which the loss of menstruation occurs again, due to loss of body weight.
-In connection with this, a provision was made on the critical mass of the body - a sufficiently individual weight threshold, at which amenorrhea occurs.
-However, in a large part of the patients, menstruation disappears already at the very beginning of the disease, when there is no body mass deficit, i.e., amenorrhea is one of the first symptoms.
-It is known that when the body weight is restored to the value at which the loss of menstrual function occurred, the latter is not restored for a long time.
-This makes it possible to think about the primacy of hypothalamic disorders, manifested against the background of special eating behavior in such patients.
-It is possible that in the rehabilitation of body weight, the fat tissue / body weight ratio may not be restored, and this is necessary for normal menstrual function.
-With the violation of this relationship, the pathogenesis of amenorrhea in athletes is also associated.
+Endocrine disorders in nervous anorexia.
+The presence of amenorrhea was one of the diagnostic criteria for nervous anorexia.
+It is the menstrual dysfunction that often makes patients seek medical attention for the first time.
+The question of whether these changes are primary or secondary is widely discussed.
+The most common point of view is that the loss of menstruation occurs secondarily, due to weight loss.
+In this regard, a position was put forward about a critical body weight - a fairly individual weight threshold at which amenorrhea occurs.
+At the same time, in a large number of patients, menstruation disappears at the very beginning of the disease, when there is no weight deficit, i.e. amenorrhea is one of the first symptoms.
+It is known that when body weight is restored to the value at which the menstrual function was lost, the latter is not restored for a long time.
+This makes it possible to think about the primacy of hypothalamic disorders that manifest themselves against the background of special eating behavior in such patients.
+It is possible that during body weight rehabilitation the fat tissue/body weight ratio may not be restored, and this is necessary for normal menstrual function.
+The pathogenesis of amenorrhea in female athletes is also associated with a violation of this ratio.

-In patients with anorexia nervosa, an increase in plasma cortisol has been established, which is associated with a disorder in the hypothalamus-pituitary-adrenal system.
-To study the pathophysiology of these disorders, patients were injected with a corticotropin-releasing factor.
-At the same time, a significantly reduced response of ACTH to stimulation was noted.
-The change in the rhythm of cortisol secretion, the lack of suppression when performing a sample with dexamethasone are observed in some mental disorders that are not accompanied by a deficiency in body weight.
-A number of authors indicate a change in the function of adrenal enzymes in patients with anorexia nervosa, regulated propiocortin.
-The decrease in urinary excretion of 17-ACS is associated with a disruption in the metabolism of cortisol and renal function.
+In patients with nervous anorexia, an increase in plasma cortisol has been established, which is associated with a disorder of the hypothalamus-pituitary-adrenal system.
+To study the pathophysiology of these disorders, patients were administered corticotropin-releasing factor.
+In this case, a significantly reduced ACTH response to stimulation was noted.
+Changes in the rhythm of cortisol secretion, the absence of suppression during the dexamethasone test are observed in some mental disorders not accompanied by a deficit in body weight.
+A number of authors point to a change in the function of adrenal enzymes in patients with nervous anorexia, regulated by propiocortin.
+A decrease in the excretion of 17-OCS in the urine is associated with a disorder of cortisol metabolism and renal function.

-Electrolyte causes of anorexia
+Electrolyte Causes of Anorexia

-Pathogenesis of anorexia nervosa
+Pathogenesis of nervous anorexia